Aquatic Physiotherapy: What Does it Bring to the Therapeutic Table?

 When the therapist stops to consider the massive ramifications of pain - ranging from hormonal stressors to impaired sleep to constipation - the savvy therapist may choose the aquatic environment on the basis of pain alone.
 Post-surgical and post-fracture patients often make excellent candidates for aquatic therapy because of their reduced weight-bearing tolerances.

 So what?
 Well, all that means is that the patient displaces a volume of water weighing slightly more than the body, forcing the body upward.
-This effect can be used to create a perfect environment for working with patients with weight-bearing restrictions, such as those with musculoskeletal complaints.
+This effect can be used to create a perfect environment for working with patients with weight-bearing restrictions, such as those with musculoskeletal complaints (Barker et al. 2014).

-The scientific literature also supports the concept that weight bearing may be systematically reduced by increasing the amount of the body submerged.
-A classic study by Harrison and Bulstrode with a near-cultish following measured static weight bearing in a pool using a population of healthy adults.
+Scientific literature also supports the concept that weight-bearing may be systematically reduced by increasing the amount of the body submerged.
+A classic study by Harrison and Bulstrode (1987) measured static weight-bearing in a pool using a population of healthy adults.
 What did they find?

-Since that study from the 1980’s has been published, therapists everywhere have used those numbers to stake a claim that the pool is a reduced weight-bearing environment.
-For generations, physios have been using these standards – 50% at the hips; 25% at the nipple line, 10% at the C7 junction) to determine how much weight-bearing and load is occurring underwater.
+Since this study was published, therapists everywhere have used those numbers to stake a claim that the pool is a reduced weight-bearing environment.
+For generations, physios have been using these standards – 50% at the hips, 25% at the nipple line and 10% at the C7 junction - to determine how much weight-bearing and load is occurring underwater.

 In 2015, a team of researchers performed a study to determine if such anatomical landmarks could be used to predict weight-bearing in water.
-Luckily, the “rule of thumb” proved its worth; the anatomical tests that therapists have been using to determine weight-bearing seem to hold water (so to speak).
-The percentage of weight-bearing seen by these researchers was 6-7% at the neck, 23.9% at the nipple, and 51.4% at the navel.
-Whew.
-Lucked out on that one.
+Luckily, the 'rule of thumb' proved its worth; the anatomical tests that therapists have been using to determine weight-bearing seem to be accurate.
+The percentage of weight-bearing seen by these researchers was 6-7% at the neck, 23.9% at the nipple, and 51.4% at the navel (Stuart et al. 2015).

 But wait.
 Physios are not off the hook yet.
 What if joint load in water can occur because of movement in addition to weight?

-Kutzner (2017) examined the question of how much hip and knee joint load would be experienced by patients during immersion.
+Kutzner et al. (2017) examined the question of how much hip and knee joint load would be experienced by patients during immersion.
 The results were startling.
 They found that while it is true that immersion produces less joint load, that is not the whole picture.
-Drag forces had to be considered and such drag could actually produce MORE joint loading than simple weight bearing.
-Patients who were positioned wearing fins in non-weight bearing positions and cued to move rapidly produced joint forces 3x the person’s body weight.
+Drag forces need to be considered, and such drag may actually produce more joint loading than simple weight-bearing.
+Patients who were positioned wearing fins in non-weight-bearing positions and cued to move rapidly produced joint forces three times their body weight.

 What about deep water movements?